deity-io/falcon-platform-docs/docs/platform/payments/dpsg/overview.md

 A stored method is a payment method that is stored / vaulted and connected to a customer.
 We map shop customers (by ID) against payment provider customers (by ID).

-### Environment
+### Payment Profile

-Our payment service allows for multiple environments specific to each customer.
-The environment should be unique to each Deity Platform instance (including local instances).
-Each environment can have it's own configuration including payment providers, methods &amp; filters.
+Our payment service allows for multiple environments specific to each customer, these are called profiles.
+Each profile should be unique to each Deity Platform instance (including local instances).
+Each profile can have it's own configuration including payment providers, methods &amp; filters.

 ### Filter